plakhlani/plakhlani.github.io/_posts/2024-12-03-Slow-MVP-Approach.md

   - MVP
 tags:
   - MVP
-excerpt: "In the startup world, the mantra "move fast and break things" has long been the guiding principle.
+excerpt: "In the startup world, the mantra 'move fast and break things' has long been the guiding principle.
 However, many entrepreneurs challenge this conventional wisdom, advocating for a more deliberate and sustainable approach to product development: the Slow MVP."
 ---
 In the startup world, the mantra "move fast and break things" has long been the guiding principle.
 However, many entrepreneurs challenge this conventional wisdom, advocating for a more deliberate and sustainable approach to product development: the Slow MVP.